groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/skip-external-resources.md

 }
 ```

-## Whitelisting some of the external resources
+## Allowlisting some of the external resources
 Sometimes you may want to skip loading most of the external resources, but still load some particular resources.
-To white-list specific resources during the conversion, use the `WhitelistedResources` property of the respective [WebLoadOptions](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/webloadoptions), [PresentationLoadOptions](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/presentationloadoptions), or [WordProcessingLoadOptions](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/wordprocessingloadoptions) class.
+To allow-list specific resources during the conversion, use the `WhitelistedResources` property of the respective [WebLoadOptions](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/webloadoptions), [PresentationLoadOptions](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/presentationloadoptions), or [WordProcessingLoadOptions](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.load/wordprocessingloadoptions) class.
 The property is effective when the `SkipExternalResources` property is enabled.
 The `WhitelistedResources` property accepts the string list containing the portions of URLs to be loaded while restricting the loading of other external resources.

-The following code sample shows how to load the JPG and JPEG images and any resources from the `example.com` domain while restricting any other external resources:
+The following code snippet shows how to load the JPG and JPEG images and any resources from the `example.com` domain while restricting any other external resources:

 ```csharp
 using GroupDocs.Conversion;